 During dinner recently, I did an informal survey with my family that proved to be quite eye opening.
 I asked them to rate different trip ideas on a 1 -5 scale (1=not interested; 5=very interested).
 My first question was, “Rate going on an African safari and seeing lots of animals and tribes.”
 To me, this was the easy no-brainier to start with…an obvious 5.
 To my little one it was also a no-brainer, but it was definitely a 1, as lions, hippos, and rhinos are scary.
 Quite crushing for me.

-Pro Tip: Start with a couple bad ones like visiting slaughter houses and thimble museums then throw in what you really want.
+Pro Tip: Start with a couple bad ones like visiting slaughter houses or thimble museums then throw in what you really want.

 We continued with our survey, covering relaxing/snorkeling at the beach, wildlife in a rainforest, third world cultural exploration, national parks, cafes/museums in Europe, among others.
 As much as we’ve traveled together, I was quite surprised at many of the ratings, and realized the value of an exercise like this in vacation planning.
 If you’re luckier than me, you may all pick a 4 or 5 for a particular destination and be good to go.
 If not, here is my draft approach to the process.
 Hoping for your feedback to refine.